Vyral/base-template/_posts/2019-04-07-whats-in-my-listing-presentation-swag-bag.md

 {% include youtube.html %}

-While on my way to a listing appointment, I thought it would be a good idea to show you how I prepare with a look at my listing bag.&nbsp;
+While on my way to a listing appointment, I thought it would be a good idea to show you how I prepare with a look at my listing bag.

 **Whenever we have a listing appointment and it’s time for me to go, I pick up this swag bag with a lot of goodies inside.**